davidhu2000/davidhu2000.github.io/src/pages/blog/how-i-structure-my-terraform-code.md

 }
 ```

 The only variables we need to pass in are `env` and `db_password` when creating infrastructure for each env.
-This ensure different environments are as closely matched as possible.
+This ensures different environments are as closely matched as possible.

 ```hcl
 # terraform/env/staging/main.tf